JoseBarbero/CamPype/README.md

     $ sudo apt-get install ttf-dejavu
     ```

 IMPORTANT.
-After installing or updating CamPy, we recommend you to update the databases of AMRFinder, Prokka and ABRicate by running:
+After installing or updating CamPYpe, we recommend you to update the databases of AMRFinder, Prokka and ABRicate by running:
  ```
  conda activate wombat
  amrfinder -u